-Figures released by Michigan Gaming Control Board (MGCB), show city tax revenue wielding only $35.6 million through the first six months of the year compared to $87.5 million over the same period of time in 2019.
+Figures released by the Michigan Gaming Control Board (MGCB) show city tax revenue of only $35.6 million through the first six months of the year, compared to $87.5 million over the same time period in 2019.
 With no reopening plan in sight, the city could be in for more months of hardship.

 Michigan casino revenue takes a dive

 The coronavirus pandemic has spared no industry, gambling included.
-Tax revenue from all three commercial casinos is down 59.3% and could lead to significant budget implications should doors remain closed.
+Tax revenue from the three nontribal commercial casinos in Michigan — all located in Detroit — is down 59.3%, which could lead to significant budget implications should doors remain closed.

 Governor Gretchen Whitmer has yet to move forward with a plan to reopen essential businesses.
 In fact, she has moved in the opposite direction by tightening restrictions amid a second wave of infections.

-All three casinos combined for a total adjusted gross revenue (AGR) of $299.2 million down from $735.4 million over the same period of time in 2019.
+All three casinos combined for a total adjusted gross revenue (AGR) of $299.2 million, down from $735.4 million over the same time period in 2019.
 Although the MGCB has released safety protocols for casino reopening, Whitmer has yet to announce any sort of timeline to do so.

 Reopening path forward

-When the Motor City’s three commercial casinos do reopen, the safety and health standards in place will be similar to other properties across the US.
+When Motor City’s three commercial casinos do reopen, the safety and health standards in place will be similar to those at other casino properties across the US.